edwinsteele/setup-scripts/README.md

 * setup root .ssh/authorized_keys

 ## Provisioning a local VM

+Note that it's not possible to test ansible connectivity on OpenBSD hosts until they have a python interpreter, which is first setup in the bootstrap.yml playbook below

 Replace `local-openbsd-amd64` with `local-openbsd-macppc` if this is an openbsd macppc machine